GlazeGlopMike/glazeglopbot/README.md

 GlazeGlopBot is an all-purpose Discord bot written in Python featuring a diverse collection of practical utilities.
 Fundamentally, commands are organized into [discord.py](https://discordpy.readthedocs.io/en/stable/) cogs.
 Currently, guild moderation, (pseudo)random number generation, QR code generation, and weather reporting utilities have been implemented.

 ## Cogs
-### Litwa
-A small suite of "inside joke" commands for the boys.

 ### Mod
 Some common guild (server) moderation commands.
 The command author's server permissions are verified before execution.
 - Muting users